verdaux/BookNotes/Phrases/Impressors 9.md

 - [ ] I prefer a head over my body.
 - [ ] I am a story I tell people.
+- [ ] Mothefucker's so cool, when he goes to sleep the sheep count him.